jon-heard/obsidian-inline-scripts/README.md

 runExternal actually has a second, optional, parameter: `runExternal(command, failSilently)`.
 When failSilently is true and the command produces an error, runExternal still returns null, but the notification and console error are skipped.

-There is one other optional parameter: `runExternal(command, failSilently, dontFixSlashes)`.
+### Cross-platform slashes
 By default, on Windows, any forward-slashes in the shell command are automatically flipped to back-slashes.
 This helps keep commands cross-platform (always use forward-slashes).
-If this slash-flipping isn't wanted, though, then set the `dontFixSlashes` parameter to true.
+If this slash-flipping isn't wanted, though, runExternal has one other, optional, parameter `runExternal(command, failSilently, dontFixSlashes)`.
+If `dontFixSlashes` parameter is true, forward-slashes won't be flipped on Windows.

-Here are some example shortcuts that uses `runExternal(command)`:
+### Examples
 | Test | Expansion | Overview |
 | ---- | --------- | -------- |
 | ^runMyScript$ | return&nbsp;runExternal("myscript.py"); | When the user types `;;runMyScript;`, the python script "myscript.py" will run, and it's console output will be expanded into the note. |